serebrov/serebrov.github.io-hugo/content/posts/2024-10-21-git-rebase-over-rebased-branch.md

 git rebase HEAD~2 --onto A
 ```

-This method is also user if we want to move existing branch to another root.
+This method is also useful if we want to move an existing branch to another root.
-For example, we decide that branch `B` actually does not depend on `A` and we want it to "grow" from master.
+For example, we decide that branch `B` does not depend on `A` and we want it to "grow" from master.

 Start state: